ckeditor/ckeditor4/tests/plugins/widget/integration/selection/manual/crosscontentselection.md

 	**Expected:** It's not possible to create partially selected widget.
 Releasing mouse button keeps selection only on previously selected text.

-2. Repeat 1 step but start selection from the bottom instead.
+2. Repeat 1 step but start selection from the bottom instead. **Note:** this test will fail on Safari due to [#3850](https://github.com/ckeditor/ckeditor4/issues/3850)